NVex0/uWU/CTFZone2023/Rans00kit/readme.md

 Sha256 it, we get the key.

 Next is the salt, it's array in `__CIPHER` function.
-With Cyberchef, i convert it to hex.
+With Cyberchef, i convert the array to hex.
 But first, you need to swap the `Byte.MaxValue` to `255`:

 ![Screenshot (4783)](https://github.com/NVex0/uWU/assets/113530029/85597876-8ab8-442a-b2cb-e0441e838bd7)